 - How is freight transported in and through our region?

 - How might freight movement change in the future?

-We reviewed data from a variety of sources to learn how freight trends will affect our transportation system.
+We reviewed data from a variety of sources, building on our regional freight analysis with Ulster and Orange counties, to learn how freight trends will affect our transportation system.
 Below is a summary of key trends, their implications, and ideas for how we might address them.